How to Plan a Trip to Whangarei on a Budget

 - Look out for intriguing shorebirds on the Ruakaka and Waipu estuaries at Beam Bay

 - Cross the longest footbridge in the Southern Hemisphere in Whananaki, stretching 395 m (1,296 ft) across an estuary.
 Whananaki and its beaches and campsites are at the end of Whananaki North Road on the Tutukaka Coast off State Highway 1

 - See farm animals, rare bird species, sand dunes, wetlands and bush all in the Mimiwhangata Coastal Park on the Tutukaka Coast.
 We recommend camping on the secluded Waikahoa Bay.

 More About Whangarei

-That’s it from the travel guide to Whangarei on a budget.
-Check out even more money-saving tips in The Travel Guide to New Zealand on a Budget.
+Finally, check out even more money-saving tips in The Travel Guide to New Zealand on a Budget.